and Controlled Vocabularies

 Guidelines for Construction, Format, and Management of Monolingual

-Controlled Vocabularies, which will be made available as a freely
+Controlled Vocabularies, which is provided as a freely

 Also, highly recommended is the book: Hedden, Heather (2016) The Accidental Taxonomist, 2nd edition